bloop16/ioBroker.ollama/README.md

 ### ToDo

 - Check for bugs
+- Add Websearch if wanted
-- Give Ollama the abbility to check the state of an ioBroker State
+- Give Ollama the abbility to check all ioBroker States
 - Tool calling
-- JSON Support for Response
-- Check Image Analysis
+- Image Analysis

 ## Changelog